Skip to content

 Preview Color Selection

 The Preview section of the page gives you a quick way to see how your color selections will appear on your form.
 Because each account can be set up differently, the view is simplified.
 If you want to see exactly how the color selections will look, you can save your choices and then return to the form's main Setup page and click the Preview button in the Links section.
-See the Preview section of the Application Form Setup Page help topic if you need help.
 However, keep in mind that if you save your changes you will need to reenter the previous colors if you want to revert to what was selected before.

 The Desktop view is shown in the preview by default.
 This is what the user will see if they're on a desktop or laptop computer.
 Use the menu items at the bottom to preview other views.
 For example, select Mobile if you want to see the color selections when the user is on a tablet or cell phone.
 You can interact with the preview if you'd like to see more.
 For example, you can select a checkbox or radio button to see how it will look when an applicant chooses that option.